-Directed by Fred Niblo and starring Ramon Novarro, Ben-Hur, the MGM production that became both the costliest movie and the biggest worldwide box office hit until Gone with the Wind, will be screened at 8 p.m. on Wednesday, June 26, at the historic Orpheum Theatre in downtown Los Angeles.
-The 1925 Ben-Hur will be accompanied live by Clark Wilson on the Orpheum's original Mighty Wurlitzer organ.
-The evening will be hosted by photographer and film historian Mark A. Vieira, among whose books are Sin in Soft Focus, Hollywood Dreams Made Real: Irving Thalberg and the Rise of M-G-M, and Hurrell's Hollywood Portraits.
+Directed by Fred Niblo and starring Ramon Novarro, the 1925 Ben-Hur, a.k.a.
+Ben-Hur: A Tale of the Christ, will be screened at 8 p.m. on Wed., June 26, '13, at the historic Orpheum Theatre in downtown Los Angeles.
+Clark Wilson will provide live accompaniment on the Orpheum's original Mighty Wurlitzer organ, while the evening will be hosted by photographer and film historian Mark A. Vieira, whose books include Hurrell's Hollywood Portraits, Sin in Soft Focus, Hollywood Dreams Made Real: Irving Thalberg and the Rise of M-G-M.

-In June 1922, Goldwyn Pictures – by then no longer associated with Samuel Goldwyn – acquired the rights to Ben-Hur by agreeing to cover the film's production costs and to give half of the theatrical proceeds to the Classical Cinematograph Corporation, a recently created business entity whose sole purpose was selling the rights to the hot property, and whose owners were theatrical impresarios Abraham Erlanger (one of the producers of the Broadway adaptation), Charles Dillingham, and Florenz Ziegfeld.
+In June 1922, Goldwyn Pictures – by then no longer associated with independent producer Samuel Goldwyn – acquired the film rights to Ben-Hur by agreeing to cover its production costs and to give half of the theatrical proceeds to the Classical Cinematograph Corporation, a recently created business entity whose sole purpose was selling the rights to the hot property, and whose owners were theatrical impresarios Abraham Erlanger (one of the producers of the Broadway adaptation), Charles Dillingham, and Florenz Ziegfeld.

-Goldwyn then handed over the reins to the magaproject to June Mathis, a former Metro Pictures screenwriter-producer partly responsible for one of the biggest box office hits in film history, Rex Ingram's The Four Horsemen of the Apocalypse, which turned Rudolph Valentino into a worldwide movie sensation.
+Goldwyn then handed the reins of the mega-project to June Mathis, a former Metro Pictures screenwriter-producer partly responsible for one of the biggest box office hits in film history, Rex Ingram's The Four Horsemen of the Apocalypse (1921), which had turned Rudolph Valentino into a worldwide sensation.

 “Success for Ben-Hur is already written on the heights,” said Mathis at the time. “… And it now rests with the screen to give that immense scope of which it is capable, to make Ben-Hur immortal.”

-In fact, although in my view the Fred Niblo / Ramon Novarro Ben-Hur is eons superior to the better-remembered, multiple Oscar-winning William Wyler / Charlton Heston 1959 version, I find the convoluted story behind the making of the movie much more fascinating than most anything that takes place on screen.
-Careers were made and destroyed; millions of dollars were wasted as disaster after disaster struck the production in Italy; a mighty studio went under (Goldwyn Pictures) to be replaced by an even mightier one, Metro-Goldwyn-Mayer.
-(See also: "Ramon Novarro Brutally Killed on Halloween Eve.")
+Although in my view the Fred Niblo-Ramon Novarro Ben-Hur is eons superior to the multiple Oscar-winning, William Wyler-Charlton Heston version (1959), I find the convoluted story behind the making of the 1925 film more fascinating than most anything that takes place on screen.
+Careers were made and destroyed; millions of dollars were wasted as disaster after disaster struck the production in Italy; a mighty studio went under (Goldwyn Pictures), to be replaced by an even mightier one, Metro-Goldwyn-Mayer.

 Was it all worth it?
-Well, Metro-Goldwyn-Mayer's Louis B. Mayer and Irving G. Thalberg would probably have said that it was, even though the studio itself would only see any (and very minor) profits in the early '30s, when Ben-Hur was rereleased with synchronized sound and became an international blockbuster once again (after flopping in the United States).
+Well, Metro-Goldwyn-Mayer's Louis B. Mayer and Irving G. Thalberg would probably have said Yes, despite the fact that the studio wouldn't see any (very minor) profits until the early '30s, when Ben-Hur was rereleased with the addition of synchronized sound and became an international blockbuster all over again.
+(Curiously, the sound rerelease flopped in the U.S.)

-Though flabby in parts and despite Ramon Novarro's at times overwrought performance, Ben-Hur offers a superb chariot race – directed by B. Reeves Eason – that to this day remains unmatched in sheer excitement.
-If your idea of movie thrills is watching Paul Walker and Vin Diesel in Fast & Furious 6 or Robert Downey Jr in Iron Man 3 or Henry Cavill and Michael Shannon in Man of Steel, once you watch Ben-Hur you'll discover that nearly a century ago, with way less money and without CGI, movie thrills were achieved just as effectively via clever camera placements, expert editing, and earnest (if at times over-the-top) performances.
-(See also: "Best Films of 1925.")
+The film's highlight is the climactic chariot race – directed by B. Reeves Eason – that to this day remains one of the most electrifying sequences ever assembled.
+So, if your idea of movie thrills is watching Robert Downey Jr. flying around in Iron Man 3, Paul Walker and Vin Diesel racing about in Fast & Furious 6, or Henry Cavill and Michael Shannon fighting to the death in Man of Steel, once you watch the 1925 Ben-Hur you'll discover that nearly a century ago, with way less money and without CGI, movie thrills were achieved just as effectively via clever camera placements, expert editing, and earnest (if at times over-the-top) performances.

 Besides Ramon Novarro, one of MGM's top stars of the late '20s and early '30s, and Francis X. Bushman, in the 1910s known as The Handsomest Man in the World, the Ben-Hur cast includes: